jreisinger/sys/README.md

 * rhich - search through your PATH for program matching a pattern
 * tripwire - monitor a directory to find any file changes
 * test-os.py - test OpenStack components are working
+* test-os.go - test OpenStack components are working (in parallel!)